punisher08/aweber/readme.md

 ## Quickstart
-download the file https://github.com/punisher08/aweber Install it on you local machine server
+download the file https://github.com/punisher08/aweber Install it on you local machine server and configure the url like ( ex. aweber.test ) or it should be on the root folder.

 ## Install dependencies
     run 'composer install'